Test AI Review

 3. LIME (Local Interpretable Model-agnostic Explanations)

-What it does: LIME explains individual predictions by approximating the model locally with an interpretable surrogate (like a linear model) and surfacing the most influential features.
+What it does: LIME explains individual predictions by approximating the model locally with an interpretable surrogate (like a linear model) and identifying influential features.

-Who it's for: Engineers and analysts who want fast, human-readable explanations to investigate anomalies or present results to non-technical audiences.
+Who it's for: Engineers and analysts who want fast, human-readable explanations during debugging or stakeholder demos.

 Short example: For an image classifier, LIME highlights image superpixels that contributed to a label: explainer.explain_instance(image, model.predict).